Friendly fire: Tactics

 Some tactics make friendly fire virtually inevitable, such as the practice of dropping barrages of mortars on enemy machine gun posts in the final moments before capture.
 This practice continued throughout the 20th century since machine guns were first used in World War I. The high friendly fire risk has generally been accepted by troops since machine gun emplacements are tactically so valuable, and at the same time so dangerous that the attackers wanted them to be shelled, considering the shells far less deadly than the machine guns.

 Tactical adjustments include the use of "kill boxes", or zones that are placed off-limits to ground forces while allied aircraft attack targets, which goes back to the beginning of military aircraft in World War I.

 The shock and awe battle tactics adopted by the American military – overwhelming power, battlefield awareness, dominant maneuvers, and spectacular displays of force – are employed because they are believed to be the best way to win a war quickly and decisively, reducing casualties on both sides.
 However, if the only people doing the shooting are American, then a high percentage of total casualties are bound to be the result of friendly fire, blunting the effectiveness of the shock and awe tactic.
 It is probably the fact that friendly fire has proven to be the only fundamental weakness of the tactics that has caused the American military to take significant steps to overturn a blasé attitude to friendly fire and assess ways to eliminate it.

 Markings

 During Operation Husky, codename for the Allied invasion of Sicily, on the night of 11 July 1943, American C-47 transport planes were mistakenly fired upon by American ground and naval forces and 23 planes were shot down and 37 damaged, resulting in 318 casualties, with 60 airmen and 81 paratroopers killed.

 This led to the use of Invasion stripes that were used during D-Day as a visible way to prevent friendly fire.
-During the Invasion of Ukraine the Z (military symbol) has been used on Russian vehicles as a form of marking.
+During the Russian invasion of Ukraine the Z (military symbol) has been used on Russian vehicles as a form of marking.
 There are various explanations as to its meaning, however, one is that both sides are using the same equipment.
-Ukrainian forces have responded by using visible Ukrainian flags on their vehicles.
+Ukrainian forces have responded by using visible Ukrainian flags on their vehicles, and utilizing "+" and triangular tactical markings.
 The picture has become more confused as both sides are using captured or abandoned equipment with Ukraine using captured Russian tanks.